Activities & Clubs

 Drama Club - Ms. Elizabeth McMurray-Hauk, after school, during the Production Workshop times (which vary depending on our play schedule).

 Drama offers regular hour classes, and an after-school Production Workshop class that is open to drama club members at the beginning of each semester.
 The club meets after school, and members are involved in all facets of our drama productions at JHS.

 - Rebellion - Student Newspaper

 - Student Senate

-Interact Club- Ms. Johnson - Thursdays, Homeroom Club Time, Cafeteria
+Interact Club- Ms. Phillips - Thursdays, Homeroom Club Time, meet in the CCC.

 Interact Club provides volunteer opportunities to anyone who would like to join.
 It gives members a chance to give back to our community.
-Our service projects involve blood drives held twice yearly, collecting food for Hopelink, Reading Buddies, and the annual benefit concert.
+Our service projects involve blood drives held twice yearly, collecting food for Hopelink, cleaning up local parks and designing cards for members of Merrill Gardens, senior living homes.
 Connected with Kirkland Rotary.

 Key Club is a high school service club affiliated with the Kiwanis organization.
 We do charity drives, service projects and other fun service activities that help our school and local community.
 We also co-run the annual Transition Room Carnival every June.
 Join us, have fun and help out!